aaronclinger/gahelper.js/README.md

 A utility which makes common tracking tasks with Google Analytics more reliable and less error-prone:

 * Ensures tracking features, such as `hitCallback`, work regardless if GA is loaded or is blocked by an ad blocker.
-* Automatically tracks events on HTML elements with the data attribute `data-track` and attempts to register the hit before the page is redirected.
+* Can automatically track events on HTML elements with the data attribute `data-track` and attempt to register the hit before the page is redirected.
 * Can remove UTM parameters from from the URL after their values have registered.
 * `GAHelper` will include Google Analytics base code if it is not present on the page.
 * Includes a configurable timeout for the tracking hit to register before gracefully failing.
 * `GAHelper`’s methods can be mixed and matched with their native GA counterparts.
 * Handles setting `page` and `location` variables to ensure proper page tracking with [single page applications](https://developers.google.com/analytics/devguides/collection/analyticsjs/single-page-applications).

-## Dependencies

-`GAHelper` requires the presence of [jQuery](http://jquery.com) for [data attribute event tracking](#data-attribute).
-If jQuery is not present, `GAHelper` will automatically disable this feature.
-If you do not wish to include jQuery in your project, but want data attribute event tracking, it should be fairly trivial to change the few dependences.

 ## Example Usage